PET imaging of skeletal muscle

 In PET imaging studies the large fat depots can be omitted, based on CT images, but the connective tissue and fat cells entwined between muscle fibres will affect the PET results, and need to taken account in the interpretation of results.

 In healthy muscle, vasculature is highly organized (Kusters and Barrett, 2016).
-Arterioles branch to terminal arterioles, which surround muscle fibers at about 1 mm intervals.
+Arterioles branch to terminal arterioles, which surround muscle fibres at about 1 mm intervals.
 Each arteriole supplies 15-20 capillaries, which run parallel to muscle fibre, and, with numerous anastomoses, form a mesh of capillary network.
 In contracted state of the muscle the tortuosity of capillaries is reduced.
 Terminal arterioles with their capillary network form microvascular units.
 Capillaries have variable length (0.02-1 mm) and diameter (2-8 µm).
 Also inter-capillary red blood cell (RBC) flux and velocity vary over an order of magnitude (Poole et al., 2013).
 Venules are located between terminal arterioles.
 Lymph vessels may follow either arterioles or venules.

 Terminal arterioles can increase the capillary blood flow through vasodilation and smooth muscle cell driven vasomotion (Kusters and Barrett, 2016).
 During light exercise, vasomotion may cease.
 Angiotensin II increases the flow, and serotonin decreases it, directing blood flow instead to slightly larger vessels located in the connective tissue (Zhang et al., 2005); this may be considered as non-nutritive flow (Clark et al., 2006).
-Non-nutritive flow may account for more than over half of the total blood flow (a href=”https://doi.org/10.1016/j.mvr.2005.06.001”>Zhang et al., 2005; Newman et al., 2007).
+Non-nutritive flow may account for more than over half of the total blood flow (Zhang et al., 2005; Newman et al., 2007).
 Sub-maximal exercise and hypoxia can produce a compensatory vasodilation, and increased blood flow as compared to exercise during normoxic conditions (Casey & Joyner, 2011).
 Endothelial cells and red blood cells participate in the local control of blood flow (Jensen, 2009; Kusters and Barrett, 2016).

 Exercise training induces vascular adaptation through arteriogenesis and angiogenesis, remodelling and enlargement of arteries and arterioles, and improved control of vascular resistance.
 Different exercise types affect red and white muscle areas differently.

 Insulin and mixed-meal challenge increases muscle perfusion and blood volume.
 Hyperglycemia, induced by oral glucose challenge (OGC) or oral glucose tolerance test (OGTT) decreases muscle blood flow despite increased insulin concentration (Russell et al., 2018).
+Insulin is thought to redirect blood flow in muscle from non-nutritive vessels to nutritive capillaries (Richards et al., 2010), which should be seen in [15O]H2O PET studies.

 Superficial blood flow reduction can be detected using Laser Doppler perfusion imaging.
 Quantitative measurement of nutritive perfusion in skeletal muscle muscle is possible with [15O]H2O PET.